What is Vancomycin?

 Vancomycin Uses

-Vancomycin is a drug that is used to treat severe bacterial infections.
-It is an antibiotic that works by inhibiting bacterial growth.
-This medication is typically administered via vein injection.
-However, the vial form can also be taken orally to treat a rare intestinal condition that can occur after antibiotic treatment.
-Diarrhea and stomach discomfort or pain are symptoms of this condition.
-When vancomycin is taken orally, it remains in the intestines to inhibit the growth of bacteria that cause these symptoms.
-This antibiotic only treats bacterial infections.
-It will not help with viral infections.
+Vancomycin treats severe bacterial infections.
+This antibiotic works by inhibiting bacterial growth and is typically administered via vein injection.
+The vial form can also be taken orally to treat a rare intestinal condition that can occur after antibiotic treatment, which presents symptoms like diarrhea and stomach discomfort or pain.
+When taken orally, vancomycin remains in the intestines to inhibit the growth of bacteria causing these symptoms.
+It only treats bacterial infections and will not help with viral infections.

-- Use this antibiotic at regularly spaced intervals for the best results.
-Use this medication at the same time daily.
+- Use this antibiotic at regularly spaced intervals for the best results, and take it at the same time daily.

-- Even if your symptoms go away after a few days, keep taking this medication until the full prescribed amount is gone.
+- Even if your symptoms go away after a few days, continue taking this medication until the full prescribed amount is gone.

 - Sore throat